dlebansais/Easly-Language/Doc/Nodes/Expression/AgentExpression.md

 The base type (of the procedure, function or property type) is obtained as follow:

+### Optional type unspecified
-+ If the agent expression doesn't specify the type, the base type is the class type, with generics if any.
+If the agent expression doesn't specify the type, the base type is the class type, with generics if any.

 <pre>
 <b>class&nbsp;</b>My&nbsp;Class